3 Trends to Consider Before AI Deployment

 The revenue cycle is marked with error-prone processes and tasks that take up too much of employees’ time.
 The best workflows for automation are those marked with repetitive, high-volume, rules-based tasks — which are prone to human error.
 Metrics to assess the ROI of automation include human hours required, error vulnerability, potential to increase revenue or profit, and volume per day.

-Reallocation of resources provides a strong return for organizations as well.
+Reallocation of resources provide a strong potential return for organizations as well.
 For example, one hospital used automation to manage the insurance eligibility check process.
 With the time that was subsequently freed up, the hospital was able to switch to more of a concierge model for insurance eligibility verification, which has improved productivity and patient satisfaction.

 Here at Olive, Olive (our AI solution by the same name) uses RPA, computer vision and machine learning to tackle prescription prior authorizations.
 First, Olive is alerted when the provider receives a fax from a pharmacy initiating the prior authorization process.
-She then extracts the information needed to complete the prior authorization from the hospital’s e-fax software and uses its EMR to fill in any additional information before sending it on to the pharmacy benefits manager.
+She then extracts the information needed to complete the prior authorization from the hospital’s e-fax software and uses its EHR to fill in any additional information before sending it on to the pharmacy benefits manager.
 If the PBM has additional questions for the provider to complete the prior authorization, Olive notifies the provider that there is an incomplete prior authorization in the hospital’s queue.

-By automating this process, Olive takes on the copy-and-paste steps of completing the prior authorization form, as well as contacting the right PBM or payer and faxing the forms.
+By automating this process, Olive takes on the copy-and-paste steps of completing the prior authorization form, as well as contacting the right PBM or payer and faxing of the forms.

 The revenue cycle — a hospital’s financial backbone — contains numerous steps and processes, like prior authorizations, that are a logical use for AI.
 Through automation, organizations can reallocate staff and other precious resources to quickly recognize and measure ROI.